DarrenCsAcc/tp/docs/DeveloperGuide.md

 2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
 3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
 4. Product should not be required to handle the contacting of applicants.
-5. Should be easy to learn and use(User should know how to use the product with ease just by reading the user guide)

 *{More to be added}*